Hair Extensions

 Now that you have washed your fusion extensions, you can proceed to style them.
 This depends on what look you’re going for, but there are a couple of ways that you can make your locks even more attractive.

-To make your strands look more shiny and healthy, you can apply some natural hair oils like argan or coconut oil.
-Take some in your fingers and brush them through your hair, just don’t apply any to the roots.
+You can apply some natural hair oils like argan or coconut oil to make your strands look more shiny and healthy.
+Take some in your fingers and brush them through your hair; don’t apply any to the roots.

 If you’re not into the curly glamorous look and want an everyday look, you can try braiding your strands or making a high ponytail.
 This is a great look for work, sport, or casual activities because braids and ponytails prevent the extensions from tangling and protect them from everyday activities.
-So if you’re going for a quick run, get that ponytail on, and you’re set.
-This way, you have freedom of movement without having to fear your extensions falling off or getting damaged.
+So, if you’re going for a quick run, get that ponytail on, and you’re set.
+This way, you have freedom of movement without fearing your extensions falling off or getting damaged.

 Proper sleeping preparation is another important aspect of caring for your keratin extensions.
 Once they are all nice and clean, you want to prepare your locks for sleeping.
-You should never go to bed with loose or wet hair.
+It would help if you never went to bed with loose or wet hair.
 The best way to protect your extensions is to braid them.
-Everybody knows how to make at least a simple three-strand braid which is enough for sleeping.
+Everybody knows how to make at least a simple three-strand braid, enough for sleeping.
 Braids prevent your strands from tangling, matting, and straining.
 If your hair is loose, the keratin bonds could get damaged, shed, or even fall off when you turn and toss during sleep.

-So if you want those extensions to last, just make a braid before you go to sleep.
-It takes only a minute to do, but it helps so much.
-Another advantage of sleeping with braided hair is that it will take you much less time to brush in the morning.
-When you wake up and unbraid your hair, it will be almost perfect and tangle-free.
+So, if you want those extensions to last, just make a braid before you go to sleep.
+It takes only a minute, but it helps so much.
+Another advantage of sleeping with braided hair is that brushing in the morning will take much less time.
+It will be almost perfect and tangle-free when you wake up and unbraid your hair.

 Regardless of the wig type you have, every wig should be maintained and kept in perfect condition.
 Hairpieces are not cheap, so it makes no sense to invest in them.
 Especially if you’re going to let these pieces get damaged and ruined.
-Not only that, but neglected wigs look awful, so don’t be one of those girls with a dirty, tangled mess on her head.
-It cheapens the whole look and makes it obvious that it’s a wig.
+Not only that but neglected wigs look awful, so don’t be one of those girls with a dirty, tangled mess on her head.
+It cheapens the look and makes it obvious that it’s a wig.
 Fortunately, hairpieces are easy to take care of, and learning how to wash a wig properly will pay off in the long run.
-When a hairpiece is nice and clean, it can look like it just came out of the box.
+A nice and clean hairpiece can look like it just came out of the box.
 The luster will be restored, shedding and frizz will be reduced, and the risk of stretching or damaging the cap will be significantly reduced.

 Step 1

-Although this is quite obvious, it is worth noting that the hairpiece should be taken off before washing it.
-Not only is it easier that way, but it also protects the wig, as well as natural strands.
-So carefully remove the hairpiece (how to do it depends on the attachment method used) and proceed to the next step.
+Although this is quite obvious, it is worth noting that the hairpiece should be removed before washing it.
+Not only is it easier that way, but it also protects the wig and natural strands.
+So carefully remove the hairpiece (the removal method depends on the attachment used) and proceed to the next step.

 Step 2

-It is a good idea to get any frizz or tangles from the hairpiece first.
-Using a loop brush, go over the wig, making sure everything is nice and smooth.
+First, remove any frizz or tangles from the hairpiece using a loop brush.
+Then, go over the wig, making sure everything is nice and smooth.
 If you find knotted areas, be very careful and gentle while brushing them out.
-It is also a good idea to start brushing from the ends to the top.
-That reduces shedding and breakage.
+It is also a good idea to start brushing from the ends to the top, which reduces shedding and breakage.

 Step 3